JMC2002/sts2-mod-uploader/README.md

 2. Optionally fill out the `changeNotes` field inside the `config.json` file with a description of the changes.
 3. Open a command line window inside this folder.
 4. Run `ModUploader.exe -w <workspace-folder> -i <mod-id>` to update the mod.
 The mod ID can be obtained from the URL of the workspace page of the mod.

+## Reporting Issues
+After running the uploader, you should see a file called "mod-uploader.log" appear in the directory.
+Send this file to the devs along with any info about what you were trying to do.